Stockholm is the city of fourteen islands, the so-called “Venice of the North,” and is the home to one of Europe’s best-preserved old towns.

 Stopping by City Hall

-Next up on our list was a guided tour of Stockholm’s City Hall, which was also, of course, free of charge with the Stockholm Card.
+Next up on our list was a guided tour of Stockholm’s City Hall.

 This tour lasted for about 45 minutes, showing us through the many rooms in which important banquets and political meetings are held, accompanied by a plethora of information about Stockholm, its politics, and its history.